Staunton Country Park: The Beacon

+The beacon designed by Lewis Vulliamy is a folly built in 1830 in the style of an Tuscan order temple.
+It was largely built with material from the demolished Purbrook house and features a hole in a roof designed to allow a flag to be placed there.
+The roof is domed, with a plain frieze and architrave and supported by eight Tuscan columns.
+The beacon was restored in 2017 as part of a £3.5m Heritage Lottery grant for Staunton Country Park.

+The follies/structures which do not survive include:

 The Temple

 The temple was a memorial commissioned by George Staunton in 1824 with a large memorial urn at its centre.
 As initially completed the temple contained dedications to Staunton's parents and further dedications to more distant relations and friends.
 In the following years an eight busts were added in a semi circle around the urn.
 Most of the busts were of friends of Staunton who had died after 1820 but one was of the then still living William Howley.
 In 1840 Staunton decided to add no further memorials to the temple.
 Further busts were added after this time but they were primarily of people still living.
 The temple was removed when William Henry Stone had his new home constructed on its site.